Homemade Cherry Pie

 To make this cherry pie, you’ll start out with two pie crusts.
-I used my homemade pie crust recipe which makes two crusts so it’s perfect for this pie.
-Do you see all the butter in that homemade pie crust?
-That’s what makes it super flaky and delicious!
+I used my homemade pie crust recipe, which makes two crusts so it’s perfect for this pie.

-To make the filling, you’ll need some cherries, sugar, cornstarch, vanilla extract, and lemon juice.
+To make the homemade cherry pie filling, you’ll need some cherries, sugar, cornstarch, vanilla extract, and lemon juice.
 Let’s break down each ingredient for the filling:

 - Cherries: I used dark sweet cherries (bing cherries) for this pie because I personally love sweeter cherries.
 You can use tart cherries, but if you do you’ll want to add an additional 1/4-1/3 cup of sugar.
 After you pit the cherries, you’ll slice them in half and then measure out 5 cups.

 - Granulated Sugar: While the cherries are sweet, they still need some sugar to get that classic cherry pie sweetness.
 If you want your pie to be a little less sweet, you can reduce the sugar down to 1/2 cup.

 - Cornstarch: This helps thicken the filling and keep it from being too runny.

 - Lemon Juice & Vanilla: A little lemon juice helps to cut down the sweetness and the vanilla adds flavor.
 Feel free to add a little almond extract if you love that too!